IgorLevinX/Flight-Company/README.md

 - database - database name to connect (flight_company in this project)

 #### Strating the app
-Open the command line of each OS and start the app using python form the project directory:
+Open the command line and start the app using python form the project directory:
 >$ python app.py

 or